 Students complete all of the classroom courses and labs on Prairie’s campus.
 This makes possible a residential faith-formation student experience that includes chapel, spiritual life conferences, service opportunities, small groups, sports and other co-curricular activities.

-Successful graduates earn certification in Emergency Medical Responder (EMR) and Primary Care Paramedic (PCP) from Professional Medical Associates (PMA) as well as a Certificate of Ministry from Prairie College.
+Successful graduates earn certification in First Medical Responder (FMR) and Primary Care Paramedic (PCP) from Professional Medical Associates (PMA) as well as a Certificate of Ministry from Prairie College.